hackbg/fadroma/spec/Agent.spec.ts.md

 with your identity (account, wallet).
 To do that, you obtain an `Agent` from the `Chain` using `chain.getAgent({...})`.

+Instantiating multiple authenticated agents allows the same program to interact with the chain from multiple distinct identities.

 If you don't pass a mnemonic, a random mnemonic and address will be generated.

 ```typescript